by – Castle

 4. The Slender Man threatened the families of the girls if they didn’t follow through with the murder.

-Asking a pair of twelve year old girls to commit murder is a tall order.
+Asking a pair of twelve-year-old girls to commit murder is a tall order.
 Masquerading as the Slender Man to prove to them that a beloved fictional character was real, then heaping promises on them, might not have been enough to tip the balance in their decision to murder their classmate.
-With any promise from the demonic there is a razor sharp thorn hidden among the petals of the supposed rose.
+With any promise from the demonic entity, there is a razor-sharp thorn hidden among the petals of the supposed rose.

 To make the carrot sweeter, and to tip the balance in the decision-making, the demonic spirit showed the thorn.
 Not only would the girls be rewarded for worshiping The Slender Man and killing their classmate, but if they refused then their families would have been killed.
 In essence, the message to the girls is, “Do as I say and you get untold rewards.
 If you don’t do as I say, I will heap punishment on your heads.”